 January is the perfect time to add more small groups.
-Tell your members small groups are important because —
+Tell your members small groups are important because:

 Isolation breeds self-deception.
 It’s easy to fool ourselves into thinking we’re mature if there is no one to challenge us.
 Real maturity shows up in relationships.
 We need more than the Bible in order to grow; we need other believers.
-When others share what God is teaching them, I learn and grow too!
+When others share what God is teaching them, I learn and grow, too!

 5. Small groups help keep us from spiritually backsliding.
 None of us are immune to temptation.
 Given the right situation, you and I are capable of any sin.
 God knows this, so he has assigned us as individuals the responsibility of keeping each other on track.
-The Bible says, “Encourage one another daily … so that none of you may be hardened by sin’s deceitfulness” (Heb 3:13).
+The Bible says, “Encourage one another daily … so that none of you may be hardened by sin’s deceitfulness” (Hebrews 3:13).

-“Mind your own business” is NOT a Christian idea when it comes to helping each other!
+“Mind your own business” is not a Christian idea when it comes to helping each other!
 We’re commanded to be involved in each other’s lives.
 If you know someone who is wavering spiritually right now, it’s your responsibility to go after them and bring them back into the fellowship.
 “If you know people who have wandered off from God’s truth, don’t write them off.
 Go after them.
-Get them back” (James 5:19 Msg).
+Get them back” (James 5:19 MSG).

 6. The Body of Christ needs you!
 You have a background and experiences that other people can learn from and draw strength from!
 God has a unique role for you to play in his family.
 This is called your “ministry,” and God has gifted you for this assignment.
-“A spiritual gift is given to each of us as a means of helping the entire church” (1 Cor.
-12:7).
+“A spiritual gift is given to each of us as a means of helping the entire church” (1 Corinthians 12:7 NLT).
 Your small group is the place God designed for you to discover, develop, and use your spiritual gifts and talents.